nixworks/public/news/2010/05/14/README.md

 ##### New Zealand
 ### [New Zealand and South Africa's rugby unions make "landmark apologies" for excluding Maori and black players from their teams during the apartheid era. ](/news/2010/05/14/new-zealand-and-south-africa-s-rugby-unions-make-landmark-apologies-for-excluding-maori-and-black-players-from-their-teams-during-the-apar.md)
-_Context: apartheid, black, Maori, New Zealand, South Africa_
+_Context: Maori, New Zealand, South Africa, black, apartheid_

 ##### Space Shuttle Atlantis
 ### [Space Shuttle Atlantis lifts off for its final planned flight in the space shuttle program after a quarter century of service. ](/news/2010/05/14/space-shuttle-atlantis-lifts-off-for-its-final-planned-flight-in-the-space-shuttle-program-after-a-quarter-century-of-service.md)